 If you’re planning to visit Nicaragua during the wet season, here are some pros to consider:

 If you travel during the off-season, you’ll find that the surf areas’ popular attractions, beaches, bars, and restaurants are less crowded compared to a large number of visitors in the prime season.
 You’ll even find that pristine beaches and surf spots are sometimes virtually empty.
-You’ll also be able to enjoy the charming landscape with minimal distraction from others during a hike.
+You’ll also enjoy the charming landscape with minimal distractions from others during a hike.
+This is also a great time to join surf camps, as you can enjoy more personalized attention and less crowded waves.

-Outside of the peak season, many hotels tend to drop their prices or provide good discounts on hotel booking.
+Outside of the peak season, many hotels drop their prices or provide good discounts on hotel booking.
 Similarly, the cost of flight tickets will be much cheaper compared to the peak season.

 During the wet season, the surrounding landscape becomes incredibly lush and green.
 The country’s forested areas shine in vibrant hues across nature’s spectrum.